Birch Bayh: Bayh–Dole Act

 Bayh meeting with then Senate Majority Leader Bob Dole in Washington, 1985.

 In early 1978, the question of who owns government-funded research and who could therefore profit from it became personal for Bayh, as Marvella's cancer returned and the Bayhs learned that a technology that could predict a patient's reaction to chemotherapy was held up by restrictions on patent rights for federally sponsored research discoveries.
 This was part of a larger problem of stifling promising inventions, with 22 funding agencies disposing of patent rights in 22 different ways at the time.

-Bayh invited U.S. Senate member Bob Dole, a Republican from Kansas, to craft a uniform policy.
+Bayh invited U.S. Senator Bob Dole, a Republican from Kansas, to craft a uniform policy.
 Together, they drafted the university and Small Business Patent Procedures Act, known as the Bayh–Dole Act, which allows United States universities, small businesses, and non-profit organizations to retain intellectual property rights of inventions developed from federal government-funded research.
 It was signed into law by President Carter on December 12, 1980.

 In 2002, The Economist magazine said, "Possibly the most inspired piece of legislation to be enacted in America over the past half-century was the Bayh–Dole Act of 1980".
 A 2015 study determined that from 1996 to 2013, patent licensing made possible by Bayh–Dole increased gross industry output by approximately $1 trillion, supporting 3.8 million jobs in the United States.